-Dr. Tozer's practice includes corneal, refractive, minimally invasive glaucoma, and cataract surgery.
+Dr. Tozer's practice includes corneal, refractive, minimally invasive glaucoma, collagen cross-linking, and cataract surgery.

 Dr. Kevin Tozer received his undergraduate degree in biomedical engineering, with a minor in Cinema-Television, from the University of Southern California - Viterbi School of Engineering.
 While there, he graduated Cum Laude and received a prestigious four-year full tuition scholarship.
 He was awarded several research grants and received the Renaissance Scholar Distinction award, which was given to select graduating seniors demonstrating excellence in two diverse academic fields.

 He went on to pursue his medical degree from the USC Keck School of Medicine.
 In addition to his studies, Dr. Tozer participated in extensive medical research, including a year-long fellowship through the Dean's Scholars Program and the Research to Blindness Foundation.
 He was also awarded several grants to support his research endeavors.

 Following medical school, Dr. Tozer completed his internship at St. Joseph's Hospital and Medical Center in Phoenix, AZ.
 He then completed his ophthalmology residency at the University of Michigan - Kellogg Eye Center.
 Following residency, he attended the highly competitive Lindstrom Fellowship at the Minnesota Eye Consultants.
 His fellowship training included cornea, glaucoma, refractive, and advanced anterior segment surgery.
 Additionally, Dr. Tozer is among the first in Phoenix to offer corneal cross-linking to his patients.
 This exciting technology treats a number of potentially debilitating corneal diseases while avoiding surgical transplantation.